 1. Olympian Lookout in Leura – Blue Mountains

-My first point of call in the Blue Mountains was to visit the small charming town of Leura.
+The very first place I went to in the Blue Mountains was the small charming town of Leura.

-After I stopped at the railway station in Leura (the stop before Katoomba), I walked down the Leura’s pretty main street.
+After I stopped at the railway station in Leura (the stop before Katoomba), I walked down Leura’s charming main street.

-Leura is a quaint village and suburb of the Blue Mountains, with a main street lined with shops and places to eat.
-I immediately knew that this is where I wanted to have lunch.
+The main street is lined with shops and places to eat just like many country towns in Australia.
+I immediately knew that I wanted to have lunch in Leura.

-The reason why I started my adventure in the Blue Mountains in Leura was because of the strong associations with Greek Gods and Greek mythology.
+The main reason why I started my adventure in the Blue Mountains in Leura was because of the town’s strong associations with Greek Gods and Greek mythology.